European Geography Association: Regional Contact Persons

-The four regional contact persons maintain the contact between the entities in their respective regions and the European board.
+The Regional Contact Persons maintain the contact between the entities in their respective regions and the European Board.
+At the Annual Congress 2024, the Regional Restructuring went into effect, turning the previous four regions into three new regions.

 Teams

 EGEA has several teams (previously committees), carrying out important work to keep the association up and running.
 Currently the following teams are active within EGEA:

 Partners

-EGEA has several partnerships with organizations like EUROGEO, IAAS, ISHA,and Studyportals.
+EGEA has several partnerships with organizations like EUROGEO, IAAS, ISHA, and Studyportals.
 Furthermore, there is a partnership to a program by the EU, "Youth in Action" as well as a partnership to a program by the Council of Europe, "European Youth Forum".
 There are also cooperations with ESRI, a supplier of GIS programs, and with the Utrecht University.